Fekerineamar/web-screen/README.md

-# Web-headers
+# Web-Screen

-- Web-headers is Free Tool For Gathering Data From Web
+- Web-Screen is Free Tool For Gathering Data From Web

 - This Tool is for Getting Response Header And Capturing URL's Page